 Ten Apples Up on Top has been a favorite book in our house since we read the board book version when the girls were babies.
 It is one of the first books my nearly 4-year-old, Big M, memorized and started reading on her own, and ‘reads’ to her little sister, Lil’ M. And now, even my 2-year-old reads it to herself.
+We recently used this book as inspiration to create a life-size number line for classroom wall with apple prints.

 Early Math Skills

-Apple Print Number Line Supplies
+Apple Print Number Line For Classroom Wall Supplies

 To make your number line, you only need a few basic supplies.
 It can also be easily created with a group of children, with children taking turns making apple prints.